SKOURIES (GREECE)

 The Skouries project is a copper-gold deposit located on the Halkidiki Peninsula in northern Greece.

-This high-grade copper-gold porphyry deposit will be mined using a combination of conventional open pit and underground mining techniques.
+This copper-gold porphyry deposit will be mined using a combination of conventional open pit and underground mining techniques.
 Based on the 2022 Project Feasibility Study, the initial life of mine is 20 years, and it is expected to produce on average 140,000 ounces of gold and 67 million pounds of copper per year.
 First copper-gold concentrate production is expected toward the end of the first quarter of 2026, with commercial production expected in mid-2026.

 Skouries Project Progress

-Updated: October 2025
+Updated: December 2025

 Advancing Skouries